-Aleppo: Evacuations suspended as confusion reigns
+Aleppo: Evacuations suspended amid confusion

 - Around 9,000 people have been evacuated so far

-(CNN)The evacuation of thousands of refugees out of the besieged city of Aleppo has been halted and the status of the operation thrown into doubt, the International Committee of the Red Cross confirmed Friday.
+(CNN)The evacuation of thousands of refugees from the besieged city of Aleppo has stopped and the status of the operation thrown into doubt, the International Committee of the Red Cross said Friday.

-ICRC staff, Syrian Red Crescent workers and representatives of the World Health Organization have been told to leave eastern Aleppo.
+Red Cross staff, Syrian Red Crescent workers and representatives of the World Health Organization have been told to leave eastern Aleppo.

 "The evacuations have been halted," Middle East spokesman for the ICRC, Ralph El Hage, told CNN.